yetulaxman/lumi-ai-tutorials/_hands-on/napari.md

 ---
 topic: imaging
-title: Tutorial1 - WGS analysis with DeepVariant container
+title: Tutorial1 - Interactive visualisation for image analysis
 ---

 ## Running Napari on LUMI Using Singularity